Discovery of a dwarf planet candidate in an extremely wide orbit: 2017 OF201: Discovery

 \section{Discovery}

+We performed a systematic search for moving objects in the archival data of the Dark Energy Camera Legacy Survey \citep[DECaLS;][]{Dey_2019}\footnote{\url{https://www.legacysurvey.org/decamls/}}.
+It uses the Dark Energy Camera (DECam) on the 4-meter Blanco telescope \citep{DECam}, the same facility as DES, and its sky coverage is about two times larger than DES (declination between $-15^{\circ}$ and $+32^{\circ}$).
+This dataset has not been searched for TNOs with its full potential, due to its sparse and irregular epoch sampling, which may separate by months to years.

-We performed our search in a similar way to \citet{Bernardinelli_2020, Bernardinelli_2022} and optimized it for the sparse epoch sampling of DECaLS.
-Details of the search algorithm will be described in a future paper.
+Our search algorithm is similar to \citet{Bernardinelli_2020, Bernardinelli_2022}, but optimized for the sparse epoch sampling of DECaLS.
+Details of the algorithm will be described in a future paper.
 So far, \name is the most interesting object found in our search, with the largest distance and widest orbit.

-After identifying ten detections of \name in three bands ($g,r,z$) of DECaLS span from 2014 to 2018 and connecting them with a tentative orbit, it became rather clear that they correspond to a single moving object that has an extremely wide and eccentric orbit.
-In addition, with an apparent magnitude $r\sim$ 22.6~mag at a distance of 85 au at the observation epochs, \name has the second brightest absolute magnitude among 411 known TNOs with wide orbits ($a>$ 80 au) in the JPL Small-Body Database\footnote{\url{https://ssd.jpl.nasa.gov/tools/sbdb_query.html}}.
+After identifying 10 detections in three bands ($g,r,z$) in DECam data between 2014 and 2018, it became clear that they correspond to a single moving object with an extremely wide orbit.
+With an apparent magnitude $r\sim$ 22.6~mag at 85 au away, \name has the second brightest absolute magnitude among 442 known TNOs with wide orbits ($a>$ 80 au) in the JPL Small-Body Database\footnote{\url{https://ssd.jpl.nasa.gov/tools/sbdb_query.html}}.

-With the ephemeris derived from DECam detections, we were able to quickly search for additional detections in the data archives of other telescopes to further improve the precision of the orbital fit and photometric measurements.
-We found nine additional $r$-band images from the data archive of the 3.6 m Canada-France-Hawaii Telescope (CFHT), in which \name is found exactly at the predicted positions.
-These images were taken in 2011 and 2012, increasing the observation arc to seven years.
-We have also searched the data archive of the Subaru telescope and Gemini-North telescope, but unfortunately found no coverage.
+To further improve the orbital and photometric fitting, we used the ephemeris derived from the DECam detections to quickly search in other data archives.
+Following suggestions from Mike Alexandersen through a private communication, we found 9 additional $r$-band images taken in 2011 and 2012 with the 3.6 m Canada--France--Hawaii Telescope (CFHT), where \name is located exactly at the predicted positions\footnote{Taken for a TNO project by \citet{Alexandersen_2016}.
+It is a pity that their team missed the discovery of \name.}.
+The search was performed using the Solar System Object Image Search (SSOIS) tool\footnote{\url{https://www.cadc.hia.nrc.gc.ca/en/ssois/}} \citep{Gwyn_2012}.
+We also searched the data archive of the Subaru and Gemini-North telescope but unfortunately found no coverage.

+After our announcement of \name, an amateur astronomer, Sam Deen, found two detections in the Sloan Digital Sky Survey \citep[SDSS;][]{York_2000}\footnote{\url{http://www.sdss.org/}}, taken as early as 2004 and 2009.\footnote{In SDSS's object catalog, these two detections have object IDs 1237666274738438899 and 1237680073395798979, misclassified as a star and a galaxy, respectively.} Together with our follow-up observations taken with the 6.5~m Magellan telescope on July 25, 2025, the observational arc has accumulated to 20 years with 24 observations.
+This unusually long baseline allows us to precisely determine its orbit right after the discovery. \\